CMU-Robotics-Club/RobOrchestra/README.md

 ###Robots.

-The orchestra is currently comprised of BassBot and SnareBot, our percussion section, and xylobot, our, well, more of our percussion section.
-We are in the process of building glockenspielbot, xylobot's bigger brother, and ukulele bot.
+The orchestra is currently comprised of Xylobot, BassBot and SnareBot.
+We are currently in the process of adding more percussion robots as well as a larger Xylobot and a Ukulelebot.

 #####The Arduino directory was moved to instruments/archives